 12. Virginia Woolf's The Waves: Summary & Analysis

 This lesson will explore Virginia Woolf's 'The Waves', which was published in 1931.
-We'll look at the context, form, plot, themes, and significance of the work.
+We'll look at the form, context, plot and themes as well as the significance of the work.

 Earning College Credit